lezzycan/intrapair_task/README.md

 │  └─ app.dart
    -     Should contain only the configuration of the app
    -     Note: This file is where all the view and dependencies should be declared.
-├─ core
+├─ ui
-│  ├─ constants
+│  ├─ common
--     This folder will contain on static const members, e.g AppStrings, AppImagesPath, LocalStorageKeys, ApiKeys.
+-     This folder will contain on static const members, e.g AppColors, AppStrings, AppImagesPath, LocalStorageKeys, ApiKeys.
 │  ├─ extensions
 -     This folder should contain extension method such as DateFormatter, StringExtension, ValidationExtension.
 -     Note: Any method that has the tendensy to be used repeatedly in different views should be converted to extension methods.